 1. Merge Frequency

 LinearB’s gitStream tool can help with this.
-Our tool makes the PR process more efficient by automating merge approvals for small and low-risk PRs while routing larger, more complex PRs to appropriate reviewers.
+It makes the PR process more efficient by automating merge approvals for small and low-risk PRs while routing larger, more complex PRs to appropriate reviewers.
+It can also provide more context to reviewers, show you who’s got the most knowledge of that part of the code base, flag security risks, and much more!
 This prevents the PR review process from getting stuck, ensuring your teams continuously merge.

 2. Cycle Time

 Measuring your cycle times shows you where your teams are falling behind and where issues exist in your process.
 Shorter cycle times mean your processes are optimized and efficient.
-This can result in increased revenue and higher customer retention rates.
+This can result in increased more features being released, higher revenue, and better customer retention rates.
 Your devs will also be happier with a more efficient process.

-LinearB’s engineering productivity platform tracks cycle time across the four segments of the engineering workflow: coding, pickup, review, and deploy times.
+LinearB’s engineering productivity platform breaks cycle time down into four segments: coding, pickup, review, and deploy times.
 You can use this information to determine exactly where you need to make changes in the software development process.

 4. Resource Allocation

 Resource allocation measures what your teams are working on and how much each dev is working.
-It’s an important metric because it helps you understand how your resources are being put to work, whether you have enough resources to complete your projects, and whether your resources are working on the most important projects.
+It’s an important metric because it helps you understand how your resources are being put to work, whether you have enough resources to complete your projects, and whether the most important projects have the resources needed to be completed on time.

 How to Improve Engineering Productivity